Axilla: Tickling

-The underarm is a ticklish area, possibly due to the number of nerves it contains.
+The underarm is a ticklish area due to the number of nerves it contains.
 Most people find this area to be particularly unpleasant when tickled.

 Underarm hair

 Underarm hair usually grows in the underarms of both females and males, beginning in adolescence.

-In some modern Western cultures, it is common for women to remove underarm hair.
+In some modern Western cultures, it is common for older women to remove underarm hair.
 Some view this practice as an aesthetic matter, while others view its removal for health-related concerns.
 As underarm hair grows quickly, removal must be performed frequently, or stubble will appear in the axilla.

-In the feminist movement, the hippie culture, and in the punk rock scene, some women retain their underarm hair for a variety of reasons, from subversion to egalitarianism to comfort.
+In most culture and scenes, women retain their underarm hair for a variety of reasons, from subversion to egalitarianism to comfort or for hygienic reason.
 Conversely but uncommonly, some men choose to remove their underarm hair for aesthetic reasons or to reduce friction in sports such as swimming.

 Clinical significance

 Like other flexion surfaces of large joints (groin, popliteal fossa, cubital fossa and essentially the anterior part of the neck), it is an area where blood vessels and nerves pass relatively superficially, and with an increased amount of lymph nodes.